 M2M Service Provider 1 returns to M2M Application Provider the information to identify the device (ID, URI, etc.) and terms of use.

-Alternative flow
+Alternative Flow

 None

 M2M Application Provider can start to employ the device on the basis of the terms of use sent by M2M Service Provider 1.